Paul V. Roberts

-Paul V. Roberts (November 27, 1938 - February 2006) was a prominent environmental engineer.
+Paul V. Roberts (November 27, 1938 - February 2006) was an American environmental engineer.
 He made major contributions to environmental engineering by applying fundamental principles of mass transport and chemistry to drinking water treatment and wastewater reclamation research.
 An author of more than 200 scientific publications, he was a member of the National Academy of Engineering and the Swiss Academy of Sciences.

 Biography

 Paul Roberts graduated with a BS degree in chemical engineering from Princeton University in 1960, and received a Ph.D. degree in chemical engineering from Cornell University in 1966.
 He taught at the Universidad Católica de Valparaíso and the Universidad Técnica Federico Santa María in Chile, and worked as a process engineer with Chevron Research Company in Richmond, California.
 In 1968, he joined the Stanford Research Institute in Menlo Park.
 After he received a M.S. degree in environmental engineering at Stanford University in 1971, he joined the Swiss Federal Institute of Water Supply and Water Pollution Control.
 In 1976 he left his position as the head of the engineering department at the Institute and began his career at Stanford.
 In 1989 Roberts was named the C.L.
 Peck, Class of 1906 Professor in the School of Engineering.
 He died of leukemia in February, 2006, at his home in Cupertino.